kate-orlova/sitecore-search/README.md

 3. **Location Search Results** to support the geographical search that is implemented as a geospatial search by radius and coordinates;
 4. **Article Detail** to preview all details of one search item.

+Note, the `suggestion.keyphrase_fallback` property is set to `true` to use the first suggestion from the first suggestion block as an alternative keyword in case the search finds zero results.

 # Contribution
 Hope you found this project useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.